AxonCodez/vitqless/README.md

 ***

 ## Proposed Solution
-**VIT Q-Less** is a full-stack web application cum mobile app designed to digitize and optimize campus service interactions.
+**VIT Q-Less** is a user friendly, full-stack web application cum mobile app designed to digitize and optimize campus service interactions and user experience.
 The solution is modular, scalable, and built on a modern technology stack to ensure performance and reliability.
 This solution adaptively stands as a solution to the given problem statement.
+The solution is a product of the worries of affected students.

 ***